tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Inspiration.** 1 point of inspiration to Aarden.
 Inspiration allows a player to re-roll a dice, as long as its done before a result is called.

-**Tarkin Awakens.** Tarkin, a Halfling Rogue, regains consciousness, overhears people talking, and stumbles into the adventurers' camp from beyond a thicket of brush.
+**Tarkin Awakens.** Tarkin, a Halfling Rogue, regains consciousness, hears voices beyond the thicket of brush, and stumbles out.
 After brief defensive posturing, a roughed up Tarkin explains that he was onset by goblins - the very goblins that are now dead.
 Gar invites Tarkin to join the group if he's willing to lend his skillset to their cause.

 **Hexcrawl to Cragmaw.** (Map change: Neverwinter coastal region.)
 The party collects the wagon of supplies and continues on to locate the Cragmaw's cavern lair, crossing the flat-lands in a south-easterly direction; with Neverwinter Wood in the background.
 Aarden leads the wagon, Gar and Ashen drive the oxen, with Tarkin at the rear.